 "We have shown a good reaction after the defeat to Nice.
 We won against Porto and had a good game against Evian.
-Things are good right now," he told RMC Sport, ahead of the club's match against Valenciennes on Tuesday.
-"But the Valenciennes match will be difficult, and the Lyon match on Sunday too.
-It will be a tough week for us.
-But the team is in a good form.
+Things are good right now," he told RMC Sport, ahead of their match against Valenciennes on Tuesday.

 "Verratti has more quality in the construction of the game and Chantôme is a very dynamic midfielder.
 Matuidi is very aggressive and Motta is one who has the most experience.
 They can all play together."

 Reports in the media have suggested that winger Nene could be on his way out of Parc des Princes, but Ancelotti has said that the former Monaco man has not requested a transfer and remains a member of the squad for the time being.

 He added: "If he demands to leave the club, we will make a decision.
 For now, Nene did not ask to leave the club, so we have not decided anything."